 - 3/4 cup milk, 1 or 2% — optional (see recipe instruction no. 1)

 - 2 teaspoons fresh oregano, washed and dried, finely chopped fresh oregano

 - 1 teaspoon fresh thyme, washed and dried, finely chopped fresh thyme

 - 1 tablespoon olive oil plus a bit more for the pan

-- 4 large hard boiled eggs sliced thinly (here’s How to Hard Boil Eggs)
+- 4 large hard boiled eggs, sliced thinly

 - 2 small heads butter lettuce

-- 1/4 cup Nicoise or Kalamata olives pitted and roughly chopped
+- 1/4 cup Nicoise or Kalamata olives, pitted, roughly chopped

 - 1 tablespoon capers